ranju12k/ranju12k/README.md

 😄 Pronouns: he/him

-⚡ Fun fact: I enjoy solving puzzles, playing chess, and I'm an avid Android gamer!
+⚡ Fun fact: I enjoy solving puzzles, playing chess, and I'm an avid Android gamer !

 <!---
 ranju12k/ranju12k is a ✨ special  ✨  repository because its `README.md` (this file) appears on your GitHub profile.